-Welcome and thanks for stopping by!
-We have just set up this website and will be continuing to populate it over the coming weeks, so do check back regularly!
+Welcome and thanks for stopping by.
+We have recently set up this website and will be continuing to populate it over the coming weeks, so do check back regularly!

 The jusTice initiative, was founded in 2010 with the aim of encouraging and inspiring others to apply their Christian faith to the important work of creating and contributing to just communities around the world.
 We are based in Gloucester, United Kingdom, and work closely with Redcliffe College and a number of justice-related organisations.